Ddystopia/abakus/README.md

 // As you can see, it takes registers that are output from the last command. type M2 = <(M1, S<Z>) as Inc>::Output;

-// Defining type for body of out loop. struct M3Body;
+// Defining type for the body of out loop. struct M3Body;

 // Defining the body of out loop.